rogiia/ruxu.dev/articles/ai/maximizing-the-potential-of-llms.md

 ### Which LLMs are available?

 There are several LLMs available, with GPT-4  being the most popular.
 Other models include LLaMA, PaLM, BERT, and T5.
-Each model has its strengths and weaknesses and some of them are open and others are closed and only usable via API.
+Each model has its strengths and weaknesses, some of them are open and others are closed and only usable via API.

 ### Shortcomings of LLMs